IDWeek consists of the following session types:

 Joseph E. Smadel Lecture

 Dr. Smadel was a physician and investigator who created a bridge between basic laboratory science and the clinician, making significant contributions to the knowledge of psittacocsis, vaccinia, vairiola, myxomatosis, and viral encephalitis.
 During World War II, Dr. Smadel led a study of control measures of typhus fever in Egypt and southern Italy.
-Dr. Smadel served at the Department of Virus and Rickettsial Diseases of the Army Medical School, Walter Reed Army Institute of Research and National Institutes of Health (NIH).
+Dr. Smadel served at the Department of Virus and Rickettsial Diseases of the Army Medical School, Walter Reed Army Institute of Research, and National Institutes of Health (NIH).
 He held the position of chief of virology and rickettsiology in the Division of Biologic Standards at NIH until his death.
 The Smadel lecture is intended to honor someone who has made a significant impact in public health.

 Edward H. Kass Lecture

 Dr. Kass was one of the founding leaders of IDSA and served as the Society’s seventh president in 1970 as well as the Society’s secretary from 1964 to 1967.
 He was instrumental in securing IDSA’s role in publishing the Journal of Infectious Diseases, and he developed the concept for Reviews of Infectious Diseases – now Clinical Infectious Diseases.
 Not only was he a pioneer in the study of infection, he was an advocate for social justice and passionate about addressing poverty, racism and discrimination.
-The Kass lecture was initially established as a “history of medicine” lecture and has traditionally been given by a recognized educator, thought leader and someone with broad understanding of societal influences in medicine.
+The Kass lecture was initially established as a “history of medicine” lecture and has traditionally been given by a recognized educator, thought leader, and someone with a broad understanding of societal influences in medicine.

 The SHEA Lectureship award is given annually to recognize the career contributions of a senior investigator in healthcare epidemiology and infection prevention and control.
 The selected speaker is chosen based on his or her notable contributions to the science of healthcare epidemiology, demonstration of ongoing dedication to advancing the field of epidemiology, demonstration of mentorship, and dedication to SHEA and its mission to prevent healthcare-associated infections and advance the science of healthcare epidemiology.